Please scroll down to read information about your testing day:

 • Score Interpretation

-• Description of Tests (Please remember that a student will be tested to determine instructional range.
-Don't panic!!!
+• Description of Tests (Don't panic!!!
 There WILL be things your child has not yet learned.
 This test determines what your child can achieve on his/her own.
-I will let your child know there are going to be things that are easy and things that are hard.
-This is not a GRADE LEVEL test or a pass or fail test!!!
-Remember this is a NO STRESS ASSESS!)
+You do not need to study for this assessment.
+This is not a GRADE LEVEL test or a pass/fail test!
+ATC's Goal is to make this a NO STRESS ASSESS!
+Please read the reviews of other families that have tested with ATC here)

 All such information is provided solely by the chief administrator of the home school -- not by state or local government officials.
-North Carolina law states that a home school is a non-public school.
-When a student successfully completes his/her non-public school's academic requirements for high school graduation, the non-public school itself (not a government agency) maintains academic records of the student's high school academic work and issues student transcripts and graduation verifications in future years as requested.
-State government provides NO student graduation verifications for non-public school graduates (whether from a private K-12 or a home school) nor does it maintain or keep student academic records or transcripts -- only records concerning the legal existence of such schools.
+When you filed your NOI to homeschool you were informing the state you would operate a legal non-public school.
+When a student successfully completes his/her non-public school's academic requirements for high school graduation, the non-public school itself (not a government agency) maintains academic records of the student's high school academic work and issues student transcripts and graduation verification in future years as requested.
+State government provides NO student graduation verification for non-public school graduates (whether from a private K-12 or a home school) nor does it maintain or keep student academic records or transcripts -- only records concerning the legal existence of such schools.

 ********I recommend you keep your homeschool records in a 3 ring notebook with plastic sleeves.
 You can maintain your attendance records, immunization records and standardized test scores by year in your notebook.
-Take a picture of atleast the page with the raw scores so you have a digital copy in case you misplace.
-Eventhough you are required to keep them on file for each year you homeschool, you should keep a permanent record.
+Take a picture of at least the page with the raw scores so you have a digital copy in case you misplace.
+Even though you are required to keep them on file for each year you homeschool, you should keep a permanent cumulative record.
 You never know years down the road when you may need proof of homeschooling for a particular year.
-I know someone that was going to be an FBI agent and they were asked for school records from 3rd grade.
-It's prudent to keep a cumulative file to keep in a safe and make a digital copy.
 Cumulative files generally contain grades (if you give grades), attendance records, immunization records, standardized testing and any other information related to educational career.
-I kept the transcrips I created and the transcripts from early college classes.
-I woud print a copy of NC's homeschool law while you are homeschooling as the law could change in future and each state has a different homeschool law.
+I kept the transcripts I created and the transcripts from early college classes as well.
+I would print a copy of NC's homeschool law while you are homeschooling to keep with your records as the law could change in the future and each state has a different homeschool law.

 During the 1988 session of the North Carolina General Assembly, Article 39 of chapter 115C of the General Statutes (www.ncga.state.nc.us) was amended to allow home instruction, under certain conditions, as a means of complying with compulsory school attendance requirements.
 On March 5, 2013 NCHE had bills filed in the NC House of Representatives and the Senate to change the 1988 definition of “home school”.
-On Thursday, May 30, 2013 Governor Pat McCrory signed Senate Bill 189 modifying the definition of homeschool in the law.
+On May 30, 2013 a bill was signed, Senate Bill 189, modifying the definition of homeschool in the law.
 I encourage you to be familiar with the HISTORY of homeschooling in NC.